OpenBMB/VisRAG/README.md

 ### VisRAG-Gen

 In the paper, We use MiniCPM-V 2.0, MiniCPM-V 2.6 and GPT-4o as the generators.
-Actually you can use any VLMs you like!
+Actually, you can use any VLMs you like!

 ## Setup